 Any practitioner who has implemented, or is looking to implement, a Data Governance program within their organization should read this book.
 It includes examples from different industries, job functions, and geographies.
 And regardless of the maturity level of Data Governance within your organization, there is something in here for you.

-Prior to his current role, Sunil was Director of Worldwide Channels and Alliances for InfoSphere within IBM Software Group, where he worked with a number of partners on their Data Governance practices.
-Before joining IBM, he worked in the Financial Services Strategy Consulting Practice of Booz Allen & Hamilton in New York.
-Sunil holds an MBA in Finance and Marketing from the University of Chicago's Booth School of Business.
-He lives in New Jersey.
+Sunil Soares — Sunil Soares is the founder and managing partner of Information Asset, LLC, a consulting firm that specializes in data governance.
+Prior to this role, Sunil was director of information governance at IBM, where he worked with clients across six continents and multiple industries.
+Before joining IBM, Sunil consulted with major financial institutions at the Financial Services Strategy Consulting Practice of Booz Allen & Hamilton in New York.
+Sunil lives in New Jersey and holds an MBA in Finance and Marketing from the University of Chicago Booth School of Business.

 Foreword by Michael Schroeck

 Chapter 2 – The IBM Data Governance Unified Process

 Chapter 3 – Step 1: Define the Business Problem